Argiope bruennichi

 Argiope bruennichi, commonly known as the wasp spider, is a species of orb-weaver spider found across Central and Northern Europe, several regions of Asia and Africa and the Azores.
-Like many other members of the same genus Argiope, this species features distinctive yellow, white and black markings on its abdomen.
+Like many other members of the same genus Argiope, this species has distinctive yellow, white and black markings on its abdomen.

 Description

 Argiope bruennichi exhibit sexual dimorphism.
 The adult males average a length of approximately 4.5 mm while the adult females reach a body length of 14 - 20 mm.
 The small size of the male spiders allows them to enter into a female's web undetected in order to mate; a major fitness advantage.